Alain Silver: Critical Writing

 Silver has written and edited more than thirty books, mostly with James Ursini or Elizabeth Ward, including Film Noir Fatal Women; The Noir Style; The Samurai Film; Film Noir the Encyclopedia; Raymond Chandler's Los Angeles; Film Noir Readers 1, 2, 3 and 4; Film Noir Graphics: Where Danger Lives; Film Noir Compendium; Film Noir Light and Shadow; Film Noir Prototypes; L.A.
 Noir: the City as Character; Gangster Film Reader; Horror Film Reader; Film Noir the Directors; David Lean and his Films; What Ever Happened to Robert Aldrich; More Things than Are Dreamt Of; The Vampire Film; Roger Corman: Metaphysics on a Shoestring; James Wong Howe: The Camera Eye; Steve McQueen, Frank Sinatra, Sean Connery and Katharine Hepburn for the Taschen Icon series; The Film Director's Team; Film Budgeting; and Movies Without Baggage.
 Silver has also written numerous articles on Raymond Chandler, samurai cinema, film noir, vampire films, and other topics on film history and production.
 He has provided audio and video commentary on the DVD titles listed below.
 He has done film noir visual presentations on the long take, Billy Wilder and Double Indemnity, and visual style for Hillsdale College and "A Noir Tour of L.A." at the Los Angeles Film Festival.
 In 2024 From the Moment They Met It Was Murder, Double Indemnity and the Rise of Film Noir (Running Press/Hachette) was published as a TCM book.
-Forthcoming in 2025 is The Films of David Lean (3rd edition, Pendragon Books).
+Forthcoming in 2026 are The Films of David Lean (3rd edition) and a fifth edition of Film Noir The Encyclopedia.

 He has also produced more than fifty soundtrack albums for Citadel Records and Bay Cities Music.